Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-If you’re involved in a motor vehicle accident through no fault of your own and your car is damaged or written off, you have several options of receiving a payout from a car insurance claim.
+If you’re involved in a car accident that you didn’t cause, you have several options for getting a payout from a not-at-fault car insurance claim.

 - Admitting liability at the scene.
-In the aftermath of any accident, if Driver A says something like “I didn’t see you” or even apologises to Driver B in the presence of witnesses, courts frequently consider this to be an admission of liability and Driver A will automatically be found at fault.
+In the aftermath of any accident, if Driver A says something like “I didn’t see you” or even apologizes to Driver B in the presence of witnesses, courts frequently consider this to be an admission of liability and Driver A will automatically be found at fault.

 - Getting rear-ended by another driver.
 If someone runs into the back of your car, they will almost always be considered at fault.